-To claim your points, tell us about your school’s assembly.
-Let us know when you delivered it, how your pupils responded to the story, and if you linked it to tree-planting.
+To claim your points, tell us about your assembly.
+Let us know when you delivered it, how your pupils responded to the story and if you linked it to tree planting.
 You can send in photos and videos too.

 We’ll add two points to your account after we receive your evidence (usually within two weeks).

-We like to use images and quotes from schools to inspire other teachers and pupils about outdoor learning.
-They could appear on our award materials, website, press releases and social media.
+We like to use comments and photos from schools to inspire other teachers and young people about outdoor learning.
+With your permission, they could appear on our award materials, website, press releases and social media.